How to reverse a range in Python

 print(i, end=' ')--OUTPUT--4 3 2 1 0

-This approach offers direct control over the sequence's start, stop, and step values, making it a flexible alternative.
+This approach gives you direct control over the sequence's start, end, and direction.

 Using slice notation [::-1] to reverse a range